CHAPTER 2 The Matriarchale Cultures of the Ancient World

-Although science had spread and represented in every school textbook that wars have ›always existed‹ since ›mankind has been in existence‹, it was exposed as heresy by the new finding.
+Although science has spread and represented in every school textbook the idea that wars have ›always existed‹ ever since ›mankind has been in existence‹, with the new findings, this old idea is now exposed as heresy and in urgent need of being adjusted.
 With such scientists, who ignore the sensational news of a peaceful epoch in prehistoric times, peace will prospectively not be possible and the world will not be changed for the better.
-For the German press, dominated by football, industrial interests of armaments industry- and car-lobbying, the startling statement of Archeology was not worth a notice. »The achievements of science, technology and computer science influence and dominate us.
+For the German press, this startling statement of archaeology was not worth another note. »The achievements of science, technology and computer science influence and dominate us.
 We believe that our thinking is realistic when it is free from emotions.
 But thinking without feeling«, says psychoanalyst and social critic Arno Gruen, »leads to an illusory world of abstractions.
 It makes us unable to perceive our reality immediately and compassionately.
 By abstract thinking, i.e. through the cognitive, the empathic in us will increasingly be displaced.
 In this way we are moving further and further away from the feeling of being connected to life. « (See Arno Gruen 1997)

 The Secret of Peacefulness

-Peace, the remarkable love for peace of the matriarchal peoples, the absence of war, is a great, if not the greatest, achievement of matriarchal civilization.
-The natural authority of the mothers suggests that the matriarchs provided secureness, cohesion, well-being, assurance and that they guided their children to harmony and tolerance, and set limits to the apparition of aggression.
+Peace, the remarkable love for peace of matriarchal peoples, and the absence of war, is one of the greatest achievements of matriarchal civilization.
+The natural authority of the mothers suggests that the matriarchs provided secureness, cohesion, well-being, and assurance.
+In this way, they guided their children to harmony and tolerance, and set limits to the emergence of aggression.
 Matriarchal clans do not know marriage in a patriarchal sense.
-Daughters and sons, all stayed lifelong together in the blood clan of the mother.
-As we know from the reports of anthropologists, ethnologists and archaeologists and confirmed by the example of Mosuo in China, love relationships are lived in so-called walking marriages.
-This means that lovers visit their loved ones at night, disappear again at dawn and live and work in their own maternal clan.
+Daughters and sons stay together in the blood clan of the mother for their entire lives.
+As we know from reports of anthropologists, ethnologists and archaeologists, and confirmed by the example of Mosuo in China, love relationships are lived in so-called ›walking marriages‹.
+This means that male lovers visit their loved ones at night, disappear again at dawn and live and work in their own maternal clan.
 The relationships of a couple may be short or long lasting.
-There are no other claims outside of love and sexuality on any side, e. g. neither monogamy nor possession.
+There are no other claims outside of love and sexuality on any side, e.g. neither monogamy nor possession.
 Both men and women can enter into multiple relationships simultaneously.
-Even though the men are fathers of the children of the women visited, they do not result in material, economic, social, moral or religious claims or rights and have no consequences whatsoever.
+Even though the men are fathers of the children of the women they visited, they do not result in material, economic, social, moral or religious claims or rights and have no consequences whatsoever.
+Children were safely cared for in the matriarchal clan.
+There is no illegitimacy of any children; all children belong to the mother.
 The couple separates when they no longer love each other, what traditional scholars judged as a ›comparative promiscuity in sexual relations‹.

-»Without any doubt, the earliest deity in human history was a great Goddess. «
+the earliest deity in human history was a great Goddess«, writes

 The Primeval Mother – The Great Goddess

 From the Paleolithic to the Neolithic and the beginning of Bronze Age we find picture works and sculptures that suggest the worship of a Great Goddess.
 In the 7th millennium, the number of religious symbols multiplied. »Evidence arose in abundance, which allows a deciphering of the iconography of the Goddess. « (Marija Gimbutas 1996, p.
-222) As far as we can trace back the prehistory of humanity, the visible expression of the religious attitude was the worldwide worship of the Goddess under countless names and apparitions.
-That humans are born of a Great Female Ancestor – a Magna Mater – and reborn after death, was a matter of course for matriarchal peoples, an image of reality.
-The belief in the universal creator Goddess and the female creator power was real, descriptive, vivid, immanent, natural, inherent, recognizable, tangible and irrefutable to all, visible in women as Birth-Givers of new life, visible in the cycle of nature, in the life cycle of becoming and passing away.
+222) As far as we can trace back the prehistory of humanity, the visible expression of a religious attitude was the worldwide worship of the Goddess, known under countless names and appearing in numerous forms.
+The belief that humans are born of a Great Female Ancestor – a Magna Mater – and are reborn after death, was a matter of course for matriarchal peoples, it was an image of a true reality for them.
+The belief in a universal creator Goddess and the power of a female creatress was real, descriptive, vivid, immanent, natural, inherent, recognizable, tangible and irrefutable to all.
+It was visible in the belief of women as birth-givers of new life, visible in the cycle of nature, in the life-cycle of becoming and passing away.
 Thus, divinity was feminine.
 The religious awareness was integrated into domestic life.
-There were no splendid sanctuaries or monumental buildings yet.
+Splendid sanctuaries or monumental buildings did not yet exist.

 »One of the characteristic features of the Neolithic settlements is the